Stewmath/stewmath.github.io/_posts/2020-04-30-oracles-disasm.md

 [LynnaLab](https://github.com/drenn1/lynnalab).
 It's all good and well to be able to hack the code, but you can't make a good ROM hack without being able to create new dungeons too.
 This is what LynnaLab is for; it's a GUI program which allows you to design levels by editing the disassembly's files.
+This should allow us to replace ZOLE entirely.

 {% include image.html url="/images/oracles-disasm-lynnalab.png"
 description="You can create or edit rooms using LynnaLab..." %}